 Roundtrip Cruises from Venice

-roundtrip cruises offer a great way to combine a Venice land vacation with a sea
+roundtrip cruises offer a great way to combine a Venice holiday with a trip by

-voyage--which means you get two back-to-back vacations with only one air or
+ship--allowing you to enjoy back-to-back vacations with only one air or

 train fare.

-Below are links to cruise or ferry lines that cater to
+Below are links to cruise and ferry lines that welcome

-English-speaking passengers and have regularly-scheduled itineraries in 2013
+English-speaking passengers and normally have regularly-scheduled roundtrip voyages from

 Ocean cruises